Modelling two-dimensional droplet rebound off deep fluid baths: Viscosity consideration

 \section{Viscosity consideration}

-We briefly describe the choice of viscosity damping within the results of the deformable case, while noting that an in-depth stability of the system is left for future work.
-The source of most numerical instability was the higher Weber simulation setup.
-In short, this is due to the linear approximation made, which is valid in the case of small deformations.
-As the drop size increases it is more likely to deform, and thus move away from this linear approximation.
-The largest deformation is then observed in the $c_2$ mode of the droplet surface decomposition.
-As such this equation provided most of the stiffness to the system.
-We were able to omit this issue by introducing viscous damping on the droplet during impact.
-Specifically this was used while $h \le \varepsilon R_0$.
+The most challenging numerical issue we encountered was an instability related to stiffness of this problem.
+The severity of this issue depended on $W\!e$ and $Oh$, mainly for high $W\!e$.
+Instabilities correlated with larger deformations of the droplet which, through the thinning of the lubrication layers creates large pressure fluctuations from the $h^{-3}$ dependence of pressure on layer thickness.
+Naturally, this issue was absent in the solid impact case.

+We chose to resolve this issue with an artificially enhanced viscosity during contact, specifically while $h \le \varepsilon R_0$, and describe here the choice of viscosity and its effect on the results of a test deformable case.
+An in-depth stability analysis of the system and other solutions for this numerical issue is left for future work.
+Briefly, one could consider fully implicit numerical schemes (which pose some challenges due to the nonlinearity of the elliptic lubrication equation), split step schemes where the drop oscillations and lubrication equation are resolved implicitly or further asymptotic reduction of the droplet equations during impact.

-We introduced a damping coefficient $A$, such that $\mu^* = A\mu$ during contact.
+We introduce a viscosity enhancement coefficient $A$, such that $\mu^* = A\mu$ during contact.
 We determined the smallest value of $A$ for which the entire parameter sweep of simulations would be stable, through over-damping the droplet and slowly lowering the value of $A$.
-Figure~\ref{fig:varyingviscosity} demonstrates a range of values of $A$ for the single run case with $R_0 = 0.2\times 10^{-3}$m and $W_0 = -0.2$ms$^{-1}$.
+Figure~\ref{fig:varyingviscosity} demonstrates a range of values of $A$ for the single run case with $R_0 = 0.2$mm and $W_0 = -0.2$ms$^{-1}$.
 We present the solid lubrication mediated model with corresponding values, alongside DNS of the same initial conditions.
-The solid model could then be interpreted as the limit $A \to \infty$ if the droplet were to be kept damped throughout the impact.
-The choice $A=17$ was the lowest value that could be used reliably without introducing numerical instabilities.
+The solid model can be interpreted as the limit $A \to \infty$.
+For this case, the choice $A=17$ was the lowest value that could be used reliably without introducing numerical instabilities.
 By contrast, large values of $A>400$ seemed to converge to the same result.
 Considering the full $W\!e$ and $Oh$ parameter regime within our study, the choice $A=150$ provided the smallest damping without instability.